OpenSourceEconomics/ruspy/docs/source/estimation_old.rst

 Estimation initialization dictionary
 *************************************

-The initialization dictionary contains model, method and optional algorithmic specific information.
-The information on theses three categories is saved under the key "method"and in subdictionairies under the keys **model_specifications** and **alg_details**.
+The initialization dictionary contains model, optimizer and algorithmic specific information.
+The information on theses three categories is saved in subdictionaries under the keys **model_specifications**, **optimizer** and **alg_details**.
+The model specific information as well as the optimizer key are mandatory.
-The model specific information as well as the method key are mandatory.
+The options differ depending on whether NFXP or MPEC are chosen as estimation procedure.

-The following inputs for the **model_specifications** are mandatory:
+The following inputs for the **model_specifications** are mandatory for both estimation approaches:

 **discount_factor :** *(float)* The discount factor.
 See :ref:`disc_fac` for details.

-**num_states :** *(int)* The size of the state space as integer.
+**number_states :** *(int)* The size of the state space as integer.

 **maint_cost_func :** *(string)* The name of the maintenance cost function.
 See :ref:`maint_func` for details.